 I know Cooper has a significant take-it-easy gene, I know he is getting older and I know that his heavy black coat just doesn’t get along with New Mexico summers.
 Now, I think I know something else about my animal shelter friend, who, at an uncertain age, came home with me eight years ago with only stitches, ticks, a lung infection and fear of thunder, lightning, gunshots, squeaky toys and opening drawers to show for his life so far.

-Oh yeah, there were those brown eyes, orange eyebrows and snow white front paws, the right one of which he is apt to extend in greeting if the receiver seems likely to respond in good faith.
+There were those brown eyes, orange brows and snow-white front paws, the right one of which he is apt to extend in greeting if the receiver seems likely to respond in good faith.
 And there was never any question about moving in here.
 He was home from Day 1, easily transitioning from the hard plastic crib at Albuquerque’s Eastside Animal Shelter to any piece of furniture that suited him in his new Placitas digs.

 At any rate, I started to sink into depression today when he balked on our morning walk.
 I would be more worried about disease if he did not otherwise seem healthy, if I did not regularly take him to the vet for “senior wellness checks” and if I didn’t know that, given the go-ahead, he would readily trot DOWN the hill to see his friend Sara, a three-year-old German short-haired pointer who lives with owners who are fond of Australian Shepherds, or, in Cooper’s case, what the shelter called an “Aussie X.”